alixandru/q2a-open-login/README.md

      `git clone git://github.com/alixandru/q2a-open-login.git open-login`
    - To download directly, go to the [project page][Github] and click **Download ZIP**

+* Copy the plugin folder to `qa-plugin` directory.
+It is recommended to remove the Facebook Login plugin that ships with Q2A.
 * Go to **Admin -> Plugins** on your Q2A installation and enable the providers which you would like to use.
 For all OAuth-based providers (all, except Google and Yahoo, which use OpenID) you need to provide some keys after you register your application with them.
 See [HybridAuth documentation](http://hybridauth.sourceforge.net/userguide.html) for information about what is needed for each provider.
 * Optionally, add the contents of the *qa-open-login.css* file to your theme's CSS file and select the option **Don't inline CSS** from the **Open Login Configuration** section on the **Admin -> Plugins** page.
 You can also enable stylish CSS icons for the login links (through the *Zocial* pack), in which case you need to perform an extra step: manually modify the theme's CSS file to import `zocial.css` file (usually by adding `@import url('/path-to-q2a/qa-plugin/q2a-open-login/css/zocial.css');` at the top of the file).
 Please note that, according to the URL of your Q2A instance, you might need to adjust the paths in the CSS file.

-Note: this plugin requires some database changes: a column called `oemail` (original email) will be added to the tables `qa_users` and `qa_user_logins`.
-These columns will store the email associated with the OpenID/OAuth accounts when the users log in through any OpenID/OAuth provider.
-These emails will then be used to determine if there are accounts which can be linked together.
+Note: this plugin requires some database changes: a column called `oemail` (original email) will be added to `qa_users` table, and two columns called `oemail` and `ohandle` (original handle) will be added to `qa_user_logins` table.
+These columns will store the email and name associated with the OpenID/OAuth accounts when the users log in through any external provider.
+These emails from `oemail` fields will then be used to determine if there are accounts which can be linked together.
 The database changes will be performed when the administration page is accessed for the first time after the plugin is installed or upgraded.
 This is a one-time-only operation and it should not affect your existing data in any way.

   [Question2Answer]: http://www.question2answer.org/install.php
   [Git]: http://git-scm.com/